A 12-year-old student who was traveling by New York City Transit ...Learn More

 While hospitals can be liable for the malpractice committed by their employees, cases involving malpractice by doctors or surgeons on-site can be more complicated.
 Some doctors may be true employees at the hospital, while others are independent contractors with privileges to practice at the hospital.
 While the doctor may be liable for his or her negligence regardless, the hospital may additionally be liable only if the doctor was an employee.
 The standard test for an employee versus an independent contractor is how much control and supervision the employer is allowed to exercise over the person’s work.
 In the case of professionals, and especially highly-specialized medical professionals, it can be difficult to define the appropriate level of supervision and determine a doctor’s status in relation to the hospital.

 Health Maintenance Organizations (HMOs) are the gatekeepers between patients and the medical care they receive.
 Patients often seek or decline tests or treatment based on the decision by the HMO of whether or not it will cover the cost for its member.
-It is undeniable that cost containment plays a factor in the HMO’s decisionmaking process over what tests and treatment protocols are covered.
+It is undeniable that cost containment plays a factor in the HMO’s decision making process over what tests and treatment protocols are covered.
 Of course, if conditions go untreated or undiagnosed, serious medical complications can occur.
 When the refusal to pay for diagnostic tests or treatment for economic reasons results in injuries, the HMO may be liable for the damages caused.
+Speak with an experienced hospital negligence attorney of Leandros A. Vrionedes today for a free consultation.